3-Day Nanjing Itinerary: 11 Best Things to Do in China’s Ancient Capital

 ⏰ Visit Time: 3 hours

 🏷️ Ticket Price: Free.
-Head to the ticket office at the right side of the entrance, where they will check your passport.
+Head to the ticket office on the right side of the entrance, where they will check your passport.

 Ⓜ️ How to Get There: From Daxinggong subway station, take subway line 2 to Minggugong, then walk to the museum for about 10 minutes.

-If you’re craving extensive museum displays, the Nanjing Museum is one of the largest in the country.
+If you’re into museums and love getting lost among impressive displays, the Nanjing Museum is one of the largest in all of China.

-The Museum houses the most extensive Ming and Qing Porcelain collection, paintings, ancient calligraphy, and Buddhist Sutras.
+It holds the most extensive collection of Ming and Qing porcelain, paintings, ancient calligraphy, and Buddhist Sutras you’ll find in the country.

 3. Nanjing City Walls